tdewolff/minify/README.md

 [![GoDoc](http://godoc.org/github.com/tdewolff/minify?status.svg)](http://godoc.org/github.com/tdewolff/minify) [![GoCover](http://gocover.io/_badge/github.com/tdewolff/minify)](http://gocover.io/github.com/tdewolff/minify)

 # Minify
 Minify is a minifier package written in [Go][1].
 It has a build-in HTML5, CSS3 and JS minifiers and provides an interface to implement any minifier.
+The implemented minifiers have high performance and are streaming, but having the buffer loaded into memory first (by having `Bytes() []byte` available) does speed up the process.

 It associates minification functions with mime types, allowing embedded resources (like CSS or JS in HTML files) to be minified too.
 The user can add any mime-based implementation.
 Users can also implement a mime type using an external command (like the ClosureCompiler, UglifyCSS, ...).
+It is possible to pass parameters through the mimetype to specify the charset for example for future minifiers.

 ## Comparison
 Minification typically runs at about 10-20MB/s ~= 35-70GB/h, depeding on the composition of the file.